bayfrontmedia/leaky-bucket/README.md

 Fills the bucket with a given number of drops.

-If not allowed to overflow, and the bucket does not have the needed capacity, a `Bayfront\LeakyBucket\BucketException` will be thrown.
+If not allowed to overflow, and the bucket does not have the required capacity, a `Bayfront\LeakyBucket\BucketException` will be thrown.
 Otherwise, the bucket will be allowed to overflow.